 WalkMe is focused exclusively on user onboarding, whereas Gainsight merges product experience insights with customer success software, making it a great tool for CSMs.

-This makes Gainsight one of the best WalkMe competitors, enabling you to see where users are failing to engage with your product, and then providing the onboarding tools to help you solve the problem – all in one handy package.
+Gainsight will enable CS managers to see where users are failing to engage with your product, and then provide the onboarding tools to help you solve the problem.

 This is where Userlane comes in.
 They offer both employee and customer onboarding with their product.
-While their onboarding offerings are fairly streamlined, the fact that you can use it to onboard your employees makes it one of the great WalkMe competitors.
+While their onboarding offerings are fairly streamlined, the fact that you can use them to onboard your employees makes it one of the great WalkMe alternatives.

 The streamlined nature of Userlane also means it’s a great fit for startups with its fairly low cost and fairly simple implementation.

-Userlane is very basic in terms of functionality.
+Userlane is the most basic in terms of functionality of all WalkMe competitors.
 However, its ease of use and low cost make this a tempting prospect for startups.
 Where Userlane really stands apart, however, is with its employee onboarding functionality.

 If you’re wanting to onboard your own employees instead of just your users, then perhaps Userlane is the right choice for you.
 They claim that you can cut employee training costs by 90% if you use their platform.
 That could be invaluable for certain companies.

 Which of These WalkMe Competitors is Best for You?